-2023-2024 Deadlines for Absence Excuses
+2024-2025 Deadlines for Absence Excuses

-Marking Period 1 - November 14, 2023

-Marking Period 2 - January 31, 2024

-Marking Period 3 - April 19, 2024

-Marking Period 4 - June 20, 2024
+Marking Period 1 - October 8, 2024 Marking Period 2 - January 31, 2025 Marking Period 3 - April 14, 2025 Marking Period 4 - June 27, 2025

-[&]quot;Cumulative absences" are those that count toward the 18 (or 9 or 5) day limit.

 A student who is absent due to illness or injury, college visits, funeral, medical or dental appointments, driving tests or other reasons that are deemed necessary by the administration may be considered excused when the appropriate note is filed in a timely manner.
 Although these absences are excused, they will count toward the 18 (or 9 or 5) day limit.
 A note from a doctor indicating that illness is the reason for the absence does not prevent the absences from counting toward the 18 (or 9 or 5) day limit.